rust-lang/rust/text/0000-less-unwinding.md

   implementations, but it's unclear whether it's too heavily biased towards panic is either unwinding or aborting.

-* The current implementation of Cargo would mean that a native implementation of the profile option would cause recompiles between `cargo build` and `cargo test` for projects that specify `panic = 'unwind'`.
+* The current implementation of Cargo would mean that a naive implementation of the profile option would cause recompiles between `cargo build` and `cargo test` for projects that specify `panic = 'abort'`.
 Is this acceptable?
 Should Cargo cache both copies of the crate?